 WHEN ARRIVING FOR AN EMERGENCY

 Due to the nature of an emergency facility, an unavoidable wait may occur.
 Please be supportive of other pet owners and their pets.
-Your patience is greatly appreciated.
+We greatly appreciate your patience.
+We base the priority of care upon triage determination.

 HOSPITALIZATION AND CONTINUING CARE

 PVESC has a staff of highly experienced veterinarians, veterinary technicians, and assistants who will be taking very special care of your pet.
-While under our care, your pet will be monitored closely for blood pressure, continuous electrocardiogram, blood parameters, and oxygen saturation.
+Here is what you can expect while under our care.
+We monitor your pet closely for blood pressure, continuous electrocardiogram, blood parameters, and oxygen saturation.
 The doctors confer twice daily on all hospitalized patients, and your pet may be under the care of more than one doctor.
-Doctor and staff rounds also occur twice a day, at 8:00 am and 5:00 pm.
+Doctor and staff rounds also occur twice a day, at 7:00 am and 5:00 pm.

-You may call the hospital after 12:00 pm to discuss your pet’s progress.
+You may call the hospital after 1:00 pm to discuss your pet’s progress.
 If the doctor is not available to take your call, a technician who is familiar with your pet will be able to speak with you directly.
+If you would like to speak to the overnight doctor about your pet’s overnight stay, please call prior to 7:00 am.

 While your pet is in the hospital, we can provide the following advanced life support services and treatments:

-Please be assured that your pet will receive the best care possible.
-We take our responsibility to care for your pet very seriously and do everything we can to make your pet as comfortable as possible.
+Please know that your pet will receive the best care possible.
+We take our responsibility to care for your pet very seriously.
+We do everything we can to make your pet as comfortable as possible.

-A good surgical experience for your pet starts with the acknowledgement that pain control is essential, and best provided prior to a surgical procedure.
-All patients are given to help calm and provide pain control prior to actual anesthesia.
-This allows for a less stressful experience, and less general anesthetic.
-Our concern is your pet’s well being, from the start to complete recovery.
-Pain medication is commonly given during the procedure itself, and always provided immediately afterwards, as well as during the home recovery period.
-Pain control methods include: systemic use of opioids, systemic use of anti-inflammatory medications, local anesthetics for numbing, and continuous infusions of local or systemic pain medications.
+A good surgical experience for your pet starts with the acknowledgment that pain control is essential, and best provided prior to a surgical procedure.
+All patients are given medications to help calm and provide pain control prior to actual anesthesia.
+This allows for a less stressful experience and less general anesthetic.
+Our concern is your pet’s well-being, from the start to complete recovery.
+Pain medication is commonly given during the procedure itself, and always provided immediately afterward, as well as during the home recovery period.
+Pain control methods include systemic use of opioids, systemic use of anti-inflammatory medications, local anesthetics for numbing, and continuous infusions of local or systemic pain medications.

-Please only use the pain medications prescribed, always let the surgical team know what pain medications your regular veterinarian has already provided, and any past reactions or concerns.
+Please only use the pain medications prescribed.
+Always let the surgical team know what pain medications your regular veterinarian has already provided.
+Discuss any past reactions or concerns.
+This will also help your regular veterinarian know what to expect.

 Opioids: Opioids such as Tramadol, Morphine, Hydromorphone, Buprenorphine, and Butorphanol all are very well tolerated but have potential side effects for the intestinal system.